-There is no MDH requirement that an Authorized User must render an interpretation of a diagnostic image or results of a therapeutic procedure.
+There is no MDH requirement that an Authorized User must render an interpretation of a diagnostic image.
 MDH recognizes that the Authorized User may or may not be the physician who interprets such studies.
-Additionally, MDH regulations do not restrict who can read and interpret diagnostic scans or the results of therapeutic procedures involving the administration of radioactive material to individuals.
+Additionally, MDH regulations do not restrict who can read and interpret diagnostic scans involving the administration of radioactive material to individuals.